akeaswaran/akeaswaran.github.io/epg.md

 ### Conclusion

 Like I said before, EPG isn't perfect.
-It's likely that many other cases like Nagbe's exist, their contributions to their team underrepresented by their EPG rating.
+It's likely that in some cases, players' contributions to their team are underrepresented in their EPG rating.
 In the future, I hope to back this formula with hard data and make adjustments that reveal how non-scoring contributions affect a team's performance, turning EPG into the soccer equivalent of WAR and a good estimator of a player's value to their team.

 <p class="small">Version 1.5 - Updated 5/30/2017.</p>